Differences Between Devon Rex and Cornish Rex Cat: All You Need To Know

 If you have a standard-size cat with a height of 25-30 cm and a weight of 6 to 9 pounds, then it’s a Devon cat.
 Moreover, this breed has distinguishing features, including enormous ears, wide eyes, lifted cheekbones, a taller neck, and a slim physique that makes it different from other cats.

 The Cornish Rex’s thin bones may make her appear nearly delicate and curvy.
 Moreover, this cat is sporty and not delicate.
-Their head is short and slim, with huge ears and pupils that appear large than their head.
+Their head is short and slim, with huge ears and pupils that appear larger than their head.
 All these features will help you identify Cornish cats.

 Both these Rexes breeds are much more alike than dissimilar, and either cat will make a loving, social, amusing, and devoted family member.
 Their small, curly coats, wrinkled beards, and big floppy ears give them a distinctively elegant look.
 Both breeds need little grooming and are simple to care for.